 “A whole new day is starting,” says Rachel Chidiac, the headmaster of the school.
 Little by little, the classrooms fill up again and teachers start their lessons.

-Lebanon opens its schools to refugees
+Lebanon opens its schools

 At the Sin el Fil public school, Syrian children go to class in the afternoon.

 For the past three years, Lebanese public schools have worked double shifts to welcome displaced Syrian children.
 From 7:30am until 2pm it’s a normal day for Lebanese students and some foreigners – then from 2pm to 7pm, it is the Syrian refugees’ turn to learn.

 This year, Syrian parents were able to register 158,000 children with the public schools free of charge.
 They make up a third of the students, a number that reflects the number of Syrian refugees now in the country.
 No other country in the world has such a high refugee density.